realmar/irc-pasty/README.md

 </Directory>
 ```

 **NOTE**: Pasty *requires that the current working directory is set to the pasty root directory*.
 Which is the directory where `web.py` is located.
-So you will have to execute it from there if you are running standalone or have to set it in the web server CLI config.
+So you will have to execute it from there if you are running standalone or you have to set it in the web server config.

 TODO
 ----